 What Happens in Alcohol Use Disorder?

 Alcohol use disorder occurs when a person reaches a stage where they are compulsively seeking alcohol.
 This may be daily, but it is not always like this.
-Alcohol addiction is defined as the seeking out of alcohol even while recognizing the dangers of consuming it.
+Alcohol addiction is defined as seeking out alcohol even while recognizing the dangers of consuming it.
 For many people, this leads to dependence.
 Dependence occurs when the body becomes reliant on alcohol and, when not present, withdrawal symptoms form.
 This often means a person cannot stop drinking alcohol without professional help and support to do so.

 Tolerance is another key factor in the development of alcohol addiction.
 It occurs when a person needs to consume more often or a harder type of alcohol to get the same desired outcome.
 The body gets used to the amount consumed, leading to the need to use more.